Slow quasiparticle dynamics and anyonic statistics in a fractional quantum Hall Fabry-P\'erot interferometer

 \subsection{S1.
 Sample Fabrication}

-Samples 1 and 2 (optical images shown in Fig. \ref{fig:device_image}A,C) were both fabricated using the standard van der Waals dry-transfer process combined with electrode-free AFM anodic oxidation lithography of the graphite top gates before stacking, as described in reference \cite{cohen_nanoscale_2023}.
-The structures patterned into each top graphite gate are shown in the AFM topographs of Fig. \ref{fig:device_image}B,D. These scans were acquired in the middle of the stacking process, imaging the exposed graphite top gate after picking it up.
+The sample (optical image shown in Fig. \ref{fig:device_image}A) was fabricated using the standard van der Waals dry-transfer process combined with electrode-free AFM anodic oxidation lithography of the graphite top gates before stacking, as described in reference \cite{cohen_nanoscale_2023}.
+The structures patterned into the top graphite gate are shown in the AFM topograph of Fig. \ref{fig:device_image}B. The scan was acquired in the middle of the stacking process, imaging the exposed graphite top gate after picking it up.
 After stacking, the device is transferred onto a conductively-doped Si substrate with \SI{285}{nm} of thermally-grown SiO$_2$ on the surface.

 A mask is defined via E-Beam Lithography (EBL) of a polymethyl methacrylate A4 495K/A2 950K bilayer resist, and \SI{40}{nm} of aluminum is deposited onto the device to be used as a hard etch mask.
 The whole stack is then etched through using a CHF$_3$/O$_2$ plasma reactive ion etch for several minutes.
 The aluminum mask is removed by submersion in a $<$3\% TMAH solution (AZ300MIF) for 20 minutes.
 Then, a contact electrode pattern is defined using a PMMA 950K A8 mask and another EBL exposure, a 30 second CHF$_3$/O$_2$ RIE etch is performed to clean the expose device edges, and edge contacts are deposited by E-Beam evaporation of 5/15/150nm Cr/Pd/Au layers.